Content Advisory: This story contains descriptions of violence and images showing conflict-related damage.

 The Central African Republic crisis: Fast facts

-1. The latest crisis in CAR has been going on for a decade…
+1. This latest crisis in CAR has been going on for a decade…

 In late 2012, a number of armed groups from the North of the country formed a coalition known as the Séléka (“alliance” in Sango), and launched a rebellion culminating in a coup d’état.
 In response, groups of armed militias using the name of Anti-balaka (“invincible” in Sango) formed.
 The situation quickly deteriorated, spiraling out of control throughout the country.
 At one time, almost half the capital’s population fled to informal camps and over 100,000 people took refuge in the city’s airport.
 Under international pressure, at the end of 2013 Djotodia stepped-down and a transitional government was put into place.